Alternative cancer treatments: People who choose alternative treatments

-People who are drawn to alternative treatments tend to believe that evidence-based medicine is extremely invasive or ineffective, while still hoping that their own health could be improved.
+People drawn to alternative treatments tend to believe that evidence-based medicine is invasive or ineffective, while still hoping that their health could be improved.
 They are loyal to their alternative healthcare providers and believe that "treatment should concentrate on the whole person".
 Among people who (correctly or incorrectly) believe their condition is untreatable, "desperation drives them into the hands of anyone with a promise and a smile."
 Con artists have long exploited patients' perceived lack of options to extract payments for ineffectual and even harmful treatments.

 No evidence suggests that the use of alternative treatments improves survival.
 In 2017, one retrospective, observational study suggested that people who chose alternative medicine instead of conventional treatments were more than twice as likely to die within five years of diagnosis.
 Breast cancer patients choosing alternative medicine were 5.68 times more likely to die within five years of diagnosis.

 Although they are more likely to die than non-users, some users of alternative treatments feel a greater sense of control over their destinies and report less anxiety and depression.
 They are more likely to engage in benefit finding, which is the psychological process of adapting to a traumatic situation and deciding that the trauma was valuable, usually because of perceived personal and spiritual growth during the crisis.

 In a survey of American cancer patients, baby boomers were more likely to support complementary and alternative treatments than people from an older generation.
 White, female, college-educated patients who had been diagnosed more than a year ago were more likely than others to report a favorable impression of at least some complementary and alternative benefits.